Malik Khoshaba: Early life

 Malik Khoshaba was born in the village of Lizan in the Lower Tyari region of which lies in modern-day Turkey.
 Khoshaba descended from the distinguished "Bet Polous" family of ancient lineage.
-Khoshaba completed his primary education at a Presbyterian missionary in Tyari before continuing his secondary studies in Mosul and completing his further studies at the American college in Urmia.
+He completed his primary education at a Presbyterian missionary in Tyari before continuing his secondary studies in Mosul and completing his further studies at the American college in Urmia.
 Khoshaba was well versed in several languages such as English, Arabic, Kurdish and Russian that made him a standout individual within the Tyari Assyrians who inhabited the region of Hakkari in southeastern Anatolia.
 While in Urmia his studies were interrupted by a tragic event that tested his mettle as a leader in Lower Tyari: while away at Urmia, Malik Khoshaba’s father, Malik Yousif, was murdered by the Kurdish Rashid Beg, the “Mira” or prince, of the Barwari region in 1900.
 This tragedy required his return to Lower Tyari where he vowed to avenge his father’s murder.
 In 1908, Malik Khoshaba assembled a formidable force of Lower Tyari fighters from the villages of Lizan, Bne Laggipa, Minyanish, Zawitha and Zarne and attacked the Barwari Kurds where a fierce battle ensued that resulted in Malik Khoshaba killing Rashid Beg’s brother, Said Beg, thereby avenging his father’s murder.

 Khoshaba's grandfather, Malik Patto of Lower Tyari, fought against Bedr Khan Beg of Bohtan during the 1843 and 1846 massacres in Hakkari in 1843.
 Patto's family ruled over Tyari for 600 years and was successful in bringing back Patriarch Mar Abraham Shimun to Hakkari after the attacks of Bedir Khan Beg.